bitcoin/bitcoin/doc/developer-notes.md

 ### Consensus Compatibility

 It is possible for LevelDB changes to inadvertently change consensus compatibility between nodes.
-This happened in Bitcointalkcoin 0.8 (when LevelDB was first introduced).
+This happened in Talkcoin 0.8 (when LevelDB was first introduced).
 When upgrading LevelDB you should review the upstream changes to check for issues affecting consensus compatibility.

 For example, if LevelDB had a bug that accidentally prevented a key from being returned in an edge case, and that bug was fixed upstream, the bug "fix" would be an incompatible consensus change.
-In this situation the correct behavior would be to revert the upstream fix before applying the updates to Bitcointalkcoin's copy of LevelDB.
+In this situation the correct behavior would be to revert the upstream fix before applying the updates to Talkcoin's copy of LevelDB.
 In general you should be wary of any upstream changes affecting what data is returned from LevelDB queries.